Sram (Croatian TV series): Broadcast and release

+Television and social media

 The teaser trailer for the series was released on 15 October 2024.
 On 7 October, Jutarnji list confirmed that each episode of the first season consists of at least five clips, i.e. sequences.
 The clips are released throughout the week in real time on the official YouTube and Instagram accounts, as well as on the website sram.hr.
 The first clip was released on 22 October at 13:43 CEST.
 Each main character from the series has official Instagram and TikTok accounts, where additional content is released to accompany television broadcast.

 The full episodes, which consist of previously released clips, were broadcast on HRT 1 every Sunday at 21:10 CET, starting from 27 October 2024.
 Shortly after their television broadcast, the full episodes are released globally through the official YouTube channel of the series.
 Due to the 2024–25 Croatian presidential election taking place on Sunday, 29 December, the final episode of the first season was broadcast a day earlier, on Saturday, 28 December at 22:00 CET.

 The second season premiered on 26 April 2025.
 HRT 1 moved the series from its previous Sunday 21:10 CEST time slot to a new Saturday 22:00 CEST time slot.
 The first clip of the season was released on 21 April 2025.

+The third season premiered on 10 January 2026.
+The first clip of the third season was released on 1 January 2026.

+Theatrical release

+The complete first season was screened at the Forum movie theater in Zagreb on 28 May 2025.
+The season was also screened in Ivanec.